Enhancing Productivity with SQL Management Studio Shortcuts

 Ctrl + F (Find) / Ctrl + H (Replace)

-- Why It’s Useful: Quickly locate specific text or replace it across your script, saving time on manual edits.
+- Why It’s Useful: Quickly locate specific text or replace it across your query, saving time when working with large scripts.

 - Shortcut: